nus-cs2103/nus-se-pr-bot/README.md

 Make sure that **ALL** the tutors are added to the organisation as members.

+## Pre-populate labels for repositories

+When a label does not exist yet inside a repository, and there are multiple concurrent requests trying to add that label to a PR, duplicate labels might get created (This is an issue with Github).
+Therefore, a safe strategy is to pre-populate all the labels that we need in each repository.

+To do that, run `npm run addLabels`

 ## Requirements

 The bot requires the following in the production environment: